MarvinUL/ul_marvin_be_interview_assignment/README.md

 Thanks for taking your time to complete our coding assignment.

-Please create a pull request with your solution.
+Please commit and push your solution when you finish..

 We hope you will enjoy this assignment and should you have any questions please reach out to us.